Burnside problem for measure preserving groups of toral homeomorphisms and for 2-groups of toral homeomorphisms: Introduction.

-Let $ M$ be a compact (oriented) manifold whose fundamental class in $H^n (M, Z)$ is a product of elements in $ H^1 (M, Z)$ and whose mapping class group is finite.

-Then, any finitely generated subgroup G of $Diff_\mu ^2 (M )$ whose elements have finite order is finite, where $\mu$ is a probability measure on M and $ Diff_\mu ^2(M)$ is the subgroup of orientation-preserving $C^2$ -diffeomorphisms of M preserving $\mu$.
+Let $ M$ be a compact (oriented) manifold whose fundamental class in \\ $H^n (M, \ZZ)$ is a product of elements in $ H^1 (M, \ZZ)$ and whose mapping class group is finite.
+Then, any finitely generated subgroup G of $\mathrm{Diff }_\mu ^2 (M )$ whose elements have finite order is finite, where $\mu$ is a probability measure on M and $ {\mathrm{Diff}}_\mu ^2(M)$ is the subgroup of orientation-preserving $C^2$ -diffeomorphisms of M preserving $\mu$.

-In this paper, we study a related question.
-We consider finitely generated periodic groups of homeomorphisms of the 2-torus, $ \mathbb{T}^2$.
-Our main result is the following:
+In this paper, we study a related question : we consider finitely generated periodic groups of homeomorphisms of the 2-torus, $\TT^2$. {Our first result is an extension from the $C^2$ to the $C^0$-case of the previous result of \cite{RS}: }

-\begin{theor} A finitely generated periodic group of homeomorphisms of $ \mathbb{T}^2$ that preserves a measure $\mu$ is finite.
+\begin{theorem} A finitely generated periodic group of homeomorphisms of $\TT^2$ that preserves a probability measure $\mu$ is finite.

-Moreover if the group consists in homeomorphisms isotopic to the identity, then it is abelian and acts freely on $\mathbb{T}^2$. \end{theor}
+Moreover, if the group consists of homeomorphisms isotopic to the identity then { it is conjugate to a group of rational toral translations (see Definition \ref{trans}) (in particular it is abelian and acts freely on $\TT^2$)}.